sonykikuma/sonykikuma/README.md

 - 🔭 I’m currently working on something cool
-- - 🌱 I’m currently learning ...
+- - 🌱 I’m currently exploring new things in tech ...
-- 👯 I’m looking to collaborate as Frontend Developer-->
+- 👯 I’m looking to collaborate as MERN Stack Developer/Frontend Developer-->